 See hotels in Salem here.

-I absolutely love Rockport.
+I absolutely love Rockport, located on Cape Ann.
 Although I grew up in New England, I only started visiting Rockport a few years ago.
 Since then, we’ve been a number of times, in summer and winter.
+It’s one of my favorite small towns.

 You can stay in Rockport, or make a day trip from another spot in Massachusetts.